emu-rabbit/vue-router-rule/vuepress/src/guides/event-bus.md

 - `rule-deny`
     This event is triggered when any navigation is denied, more accurately, when `next(false)` is called.
 - `rule-redirect`
-    This event is triggered when any navigation is denied, more accurately, navigation is resolved without accept or denied.
+    This event is triggered when any navigation is redirected, more accurately, navigation is resolved without accept or denied.
 - `no-rule-match`
     This event is triggered when no rule is match in the end.
 In this situation, navigation will be accepted by default.